boeckmann/asm6502/README.md

 ### Relative addressing
 Relative addressing is only used by branching instructions.
 The branch offset in the range of -128 to 127 is encoded by the byte following the opcode.
 The assembler interprets the argument, which may be any numeric expression, relative to the current program counter.

-	loop:	bne loop
+	loop:	BNE loop

 ### Absolute addressing
 A word sized address is encoded following the opcode byte.
 The assembler interpretes any word sized expression following an instruction mnemonic as an absolute address.

-	lda	$4711	; load contents of address $4711 into accumulator
+	LDA $4711	; load contents of address $4711 into accumulator

 ### Zeropage addressing
 A byte sized address is encoded following the opcode byte.
 The assembler interpretes any byte sized expression following an instruction mnemonic as a zeropage address.